 There are only finitely many connected components of $\mathbb{S}^1 \setminus \Lambda$ that are not contained in one of these sets $U_i,V_i$; let us denote them by $I_1,\ldots,I_k$.
 We claim that the orbit of every connected component $I$ of $\mathbb{S}^1 \setminus \Lambda$ coincides with that of one of these intervals.
 Indeed, if $I$ does not coincide with none of them, then it is contained either in a certain interval $U_i$ or in some $V_i$.
 In the former case, the action of a suitable power of $g_i$ expands its length by a factor at least $2$, whereas in the latter, expansion by a factor at least $e^{\lambda}$ is performed by $h_i$.
 After this first expansion, either we have reached an interval of the form $I_j$, or the image remains in one of the $U_i,V_i$, so that we may repeat the procedure.
 Obviously, this expansion process must stop in finite time.
 At such a time, we have reached one of the intervals $I_j$, so that the orbit of this interval coincides with that of $I$. $ \square$

 {\bf{ Acknowledgments}}

 The authors would like to thank Lawrence Conlon, \'Etienne Ghys, Steve Hurder, Yulij Ilyashenko, Shigenori Matsumoto, Julio Rebelo, and Dennis Sullivan, for many discussions all along this research project.
-We would also like to thank the anonymous referee for his careful work and helpful remarks.
+We would also like to thank the anonymous referees for their careful work and helpful remarks.